What Happens During Your First Kinesiology Session

 These techniques may include:

-The aim is to help the nervous system shift out of prolonged stress responses and toward greater regulation and balance.
+The aim is to help the mind and body shift out of prolonged stress responses and toward greater regulation and balance.

 The final part of the session allows time for integration.
 This may include discussing any insights from the session or simply allowing the body time to settle and absorb the changes.
 Many people describe feeling calmer, lighter or more grounded after a session.